santiagocorrea/docu-aid/README.md

    ![alt text](figs/multi-agent-question3.png)
    ![alt text](figs/multi-agent-question4.png)

-   The following fillustrates the logs from the agents during the execution of the agentic RAG:
+   The following illustrates the logs from the agents during the execution of the agentic RAG:
    ![alt text](figs/multi-agent-logs-reasoning.png)
    - Additional test cases can be added to cover more documentation scenarios.